russmckendrick/records/content/albums/a-pink-sunset-for-no-one-9809690/index.md

 ---
 title: "Noveller - A Pink Sunset For No One"
-album_artist: "Noveller"
+artist: "Noveller"
-album_title: "A Pink Sunset For No One"
+album_name: "A Pink Sunset For No One"
 date: 2017-02-10
 release_id: "9809690"
 slug: "a-pink-sunset-for-no-one-9809690"
+hideSummary: true
 cover:
     image: "a-pink-sunset-for-no-one-9809690.jpg"
+    alt: "A Pink Sunset For No One by Noveller"
+    caption: "A Pink Sunset For No One by Noveller"
-tags: ["Electronic"]
+genres: ["Electronic"]
-hideSummary: true
+styles: ["Ambient", "Drone"]
 ---

 ## Tracklisting